micmejia/bible-dump/NKJV/Exodus/Exod 23.md

 And you shall take no bribe, for a bribe blinds the discerning and perverts the words of the righteous.

 ###### 9
-"Also you shall not oppress a [^a]stranger, for you know the heart of a stranger, because you were strangers in the land of Egypt. ## The Law of Sabbaths
+"Also you shall not oppress a stranger, for you know the heart of a stranger, because you were strangers in the land of Egypt. ## The Law of Sabbaths

 ###### 10
 "Six years you shall sow your land and gather in its produce,

 ###### 11
 but the seventh _year_ you shall let it rest and lie fallow, that the poor of your people may eat; and what they leave, the beasts of the field may eat.
-In like manner you shall do with your vineyard _and_ your [^b]olive grove.
+In like manner you shall do with your vineyard _and_ your olive grove.

 ###### 12
 Six days you shall do your work, and on the seventh day you shall rest, that your ox and your donkey may rest, and the son of your female servant and the stranger may be refreshed.